10 Writing Podcasts You Should Be Streaming Right Now

 Where to listen: goinswriter.com and iTunes

 Looking for even more inspiration and encouragement?
 Look no further!
 We want to propel you forward on your publishing mission.
 Let us show you what’s working and what’s not with a Manuscript Assessment—your next affirmative step towards becoming a published author.
-You can also download our Publishing Roadmap to see the step-by-step of what it's like to work with a professional editor!
+You can also sign up for our Publishing Guidebook to see the step-by-step of what it's like to work with a professional editor!